 That’s why I believe that the federal government should be investing heavily in education at all levels, and for all Americans.
 No American should be denied a high-quality education as a result of financial need or because of where they grew up.

-- Opposing the Trump Administration’s budget proposals which include cuts to public education and student loan programs,
+- Supporting budget proposals which increase funding for public education and student loan programs,

 - Supporting programs which help children from working families to receive a comprehensive education from a young age, including 21st Century Community Learning Centers and Head Start,